 Changes in the economic climate have an impact on Q-Park.
 We reduce this risk through the geographic diversification of our portfolio and by monitoring and responding to developments.

 Of particular interest to Q-Park are developments in payment systems.
 Q-Park also monitors changes in online shopping trends and the information search behaviour of consumers.
 We therefore invest heavily in online platforms for our customers and partners so that they can purchase our products online and can find and use up-to-date information.
-We also invest in our parking management systems so that these are ready for chip-payments and QR-code recognition.
+We also invest in our parking management systems so that these are prepared for modern access and payment solutions.

 Politics and legislation

-Uncertainty about political decisions concerning parking regulation forms one of our biggest risks.
+Political decisions concerning parking regulation influence our results.
 After all, under pressure from the general public, retailers, or due to changes following elections, national or local politicians can decide to implement measures that may be unfavourable to the parking sector.
-Q-Park reduces the chance of undesirable measures by working closely together with governments and taking this opportunity to highlight the relevance of regulated parking to society.
+Q-Park reduces the chance of undesirable measures by working closely together with governments and taking this opportunity to highlight the relevance of regulated and paid parking to society.

 The car parking market is very fragmented, which means that often local authorities have the majority share.
 There are many small local players and only a few large international parking companies.
-Q-Park monitors the competition at local level more or less on a daily basis and introduces changes where necessary.
+Q-Park monitors the competition at local level periodically and introduces changes where necessary.

 We keep a close eye on developments among the payment services providers, whose main focus is currently on-street parking.
 We will enter into joint ventures where collaboration offers opportunities for both parties.

 It would be fair to say that parking tariffs are relatively inelastic.
 Relatively speaking there is no strong relationship between the demand for parking spaces and the change in pricing.
-This doesn't mean that parking tariffs are not under pressure, Due to the current economic circumstances, public opinion or local government policy.
+This doesn't mean that parking tariffs are not often under pressure, due to economic circumstances, public opinion or local government policy.
 Parking tariffs should be fair and dovetail with the mobility problem that has to be solved.

 The principle of fairness must be in balance for all parties involved: society, motorists and the operator.
 At Q-Park we use a number of calculation models to work with different tariff steps, starting fees and whole day rates and simulate the effects of changing these parameters.